abecirovic3/MIC-1-Simulator/README.md

 ### Features to be implemented:
 - Register and Memory table edit
 - Input validation
-- Control Memory table
 - Other tooltips (partly done)
 - Save file
 - Load file
 - Translation
+- Code examples
+- About etc

-###Features to be edited:
+### Features to be edited:
+- Datapath tooltip radix
-- table widths
+- Table widths
-- tooltips delay
+- Tooltips delay